d-gangz/claude-agents-ts/app/api/chat/workspace/poem.md

-# A Moment of Wonder
+# A Moment of Peace

-Beneath the canvas of the starlit sky,
+In the quiet of the morning light,
-Where dreams take flight and spirits fly,
+When shadows fade and all feels right,
-A gentle breeze whispers through the night,
+A gentle breeze whispers through the trees,
-Painting the world in silver light.

-The moon hangs low, a guardian's gaze,
-Watching over forest's maze,
-Where ancient trees stand tall and true,
-Holding secrets of the morning dew.

-In quiet moments, hearts find peace,
-When worries fade and tensions cease,
-The universe reveals its grace,
-In every soul, in every place.
+Carrying whispers on the wind's soft pleas.

+The world awakens with a tender sigh,
+As golden rays paint the waking sky,
+Birds compose their melodies so sweet,
+A symphony where night and dawn will meet.

+In gardens green where flowers bloom and grow,
+Colors dance in nature's gentle flow,
+Each petal holds a story yet untold,
+Of beauty that will never age or grow old.

+We chase our dreams through seasons turning fast, Learning that nothing ever truly lasts,
+But in this moment, here, right where we stand,
+We hold infinity within our hand.

-So let us pause and breathe it in,
+So pause awhile and breathe the morning air,
-This magic that dwells deep within,
-For life's a poem, verse by verse,
-Both blessing and a gentle curse.

-And in the end, we understand,
-That love and hope, forever planned,
-Are the true words that set us free,
-In poetry's sweet symphony.
+Let go of worry, tension, and despair,
+For life's most precious gift we often miss,
+Is found in moments just like this.